Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 The Democrats do not.

-Governor Vilsack admitted it much as much at the Democrat Leadership Council convention in Ohio just last week.
+Governor Vilsack admitted it much, as much at the Democrat Leadership Council Convention in Ohio just last week.

 He said it.

-We've got to have positive.
+We've got to have positive ideas.

 We've got to stand for something, he said.

-Yeah, sooner or later you really do.
+Yeah, sooner or later, you really do.

 That's my point.

-and uh uh mister it was Mr. uh Senator um uh Durbin and uh George Washington University law professor Jonathan Turley who wrote in the Los Angeles Times a column saying that um if Roberts is a devout Catholic if John Roberts if Judge Roberts nominated to the Supreme Court is a devout Catholic and
+And it was Mr. Senator Durbin and George Washington University Law professor Jonathan Turley, who wrote in the Los Angeles Times a column saying that If Roberts is a devout Catholic,

-the Catholic church considers something immoral like abortion which is before the court what would he do?
+if John Roberts, if Judge Roberts, nominated to the Supreme Court, is a devout Catholic and the Catholic Church considers something immoral, like abortion, which is before the court, what would he do?

 What would Judge Roberts do in the Supreme Court under that circumstance?